302.) Psalms 42 and 43

 17Then Joshua said to the house of Joseph, to Ephraim and Manasseh, “You are indeed a numerous people, and have great power; you shall not have one lot only, 18but the hill country shall be yours, for though it is a forest, you shall clear it and possess it to its farthest borders; for you shall drive out the Canaanites, though they have chariots of iron, and though they are strong.”

 What a difference between Caleb’s attitude in the Promised Land — and these guys!
 Caleb asked for a mountain, he asked to fight giants, he was confident God was able to make His promises come true.
 The two tribes of Joseph’s sons, however, after being given rich land and a large amount of it, were not satisfied with their lot.
+(See the map at the top of the chapter.)
 They whined about the work it would entail to take full possession of it.
+Joshua praises them as a large tribe with plenty of power, when in reality they are more like slackers.
 Now, Self, be honest — which attitude is more often mine?

 God of grace and God of glory,